-SWCA compiled property-specific historical materials and reviewed archaeological and ethnographic literature to identify relevant background information for the Project Site.
-SWCA's research focused on a variety of primary and secondary materials relating to the history and development of the Project Site, including historical maps, aerial and ground photographs, ethnographic reports, archaeological site information from the region, and other environmental data.
-Archival research focused on assessing the general sequence of developments within the Project Site and vicinity.
-Sources from the early- to mid-nineteenth century were used to assess the environmental setting before development dramatically increased in the latter years of the nineteenth century, at which point the character of the landscape transitioned from rural open space and large agricultural properties to a fully urbanized setting.
+Concurrent with the confidential CHRIS records search, SWCA reviewed property-specific historical and ethnographic context research to identify information relevant to the Project Site.
+Research focused on a variety of primary and secondary materials relating to the history and development of the Project Site, including historical maps, aerial and ground photographs, ethnographic reports, and other environmental data.
+Archival research focused on assessing the general sequence of developments within the Project Site and vicinity during the nineteenth and twentieth centuries.
+Sources from the early- to midnineteenth century were used to assess the environmental setting before development dramatically increased in the latter years of the nineteenth century, at which point the character of the landscape transitioned from rural open space and large agricultural properties to fully urban and industrial.
+Low-altitude aerial photographs were used to help assess the setting of the Project Site.

-Sources consulted included the following publicly accessible data sources: OHR (SurveyLA); David Historical Map Collection; Early California Cultural Atlas (Native American villages and placenames [Hackel et al. 2015]); Huntington Library Digital Archives; Library of Congress; Los Angeles Public Library Map Collection; Sanborn Fire Insurance Company maps (Sanborn maps); USGS historical topographic maps; University of California, Santa Barbara, Digital Library (aerial photographs); and University of Southern California Digital Library.
+Sources consulted consisted of the following publicly accessible data sources: OHR (SurveyLA); David Historical Map Collection; Early California Cultural Atlas (Native American villages and placenames [Hackel et al. 2015]); Huntington Library Digital Archives; Library of Congress; Los Angeles Public Library Map Collection; Sanborn Fire Insurance Company maps (Sanborn maps); USGS historical topographic maps; University of California, Santa Barbara Digital Library (aerial photographs); and University of Southern California Digital Library.

-Archaeological Sensitivity Analysis
+Tribal Cultural Resource Sensitivity Analysis

-Generally, the location of an archaeological deposit is unpredictable in nature; however, combining information from different sources can allow for a qualitative assessment of the potential for an archaeological resource to be present in a given area.
-Accordingly, sensitivity assessments are qualitative or probabilistic in nature-ranging along a spectrum of increasing probability-which is designated here as low, moderate, and high sensitivity.
-The sensitivity assessment essentially combines two variables: indications of intensive use and preservation conditions.
-For areas in which there is a favorable setting for habitation or use, soil conditions capable of preserving buried material, and little to no disturbances, the sensitivity is high.
+Generally, the location of a buried Native American archaeological deposit (i.e., a potential tribal cultural resource) is unpredictable in nature, and direct sampling or testing is required to determine the presence or absence of a buried resource.
+When testing is not feasible, combining information from different sources allows for a qualitative assessment of the likelihood for a buried tribal cultural resource to be present within a given area, which in this case is the Project Site.
+Such a qualitative analysis is probabilistic in nature-ranging along a spectrum of increasing probability-which is designated here as low, moderate, and high sensitivity.
+SWCA's sensitivity assessment essentially combines two variables: indications of intensive use and preservation conditions.
+This assumes that intensively used areas, for example during temporary or long-term habitation, are more likely to have produced physical evidence of the activities that occurred.
+Areas that had favorable conditions for intensive use and soil conditions that are amenable to preserving buried materials are considered to have high sensitivity.
 Areas lacking these traits are considered to have low sensitivity.
 Areas with a combination of these traits are generally considered to have moderate sensitivity.

-SWCA's sensitivity assessment considered the potential for archaeological components associated with Native American populations from those of non-Native American populations, which began with Spanish colonization.
-The first variable considered concerns the link between human behavior and material remains, i.e., whether there are any indications that a given area was the focus of past use such that any material remains or physical evidence associated with those activities would have resulted.
+The first variable, intensive use, concerns the link between human behavior and material remains, i.e., whether there are any indications that a given area was the focus of past use such that any material remains or physical evidence (i.e., artifacts and features) associated with those activities would have resulted.
 For Native American archaeological resources, questions about the environmental setting are particularly important.
-What was the environmental setting within the period of human occupation in southern California beginning approximately 13,000 years ago?
+What was the environmental setting within the period of human occupation in Southern California beginning approximately 13,000 years ago?
 Based on what is known about past Native American lifeways, was the location favorable for habitation or other types of activities within this time span?
 For historical (i.e., non-Native American) archaeological resources, information obtained from archival sources can help to characterize the types of activities that occurred within the Project Site.